heitoralthmann/guzzle3/docs/webservice-client/guzzle-service-descriptions.rst

     "default", "mixed", "Default value to use if no value is supplied" "static", "boolean", "Set to true to specify that the parameter value cannot be changed from the default setting" "description", "string", "Documentation of the parameter"
     "location", "string", "The location of a request used to apply a parameter.
-Custom locations can be registered with a command, but the defaults are uri, query, statusCode, reasonPhrase, header, body, json, xml, postField, postFile, responseBody"
+Custom locations can be registered with a command, but the defaults are uri, query, statusCode, reasonPhrase, header, body, json, xml, formParam, multiPart, responseBody"
     "sentAs", "string", "Specifies how the data being modeled is sent over the wire.
 For example, you may wish to include certain headers in a response model that have a normalized casing of FooBar, but the actual header is x-foo-bar.
 In this case, sentAs would be set to x-foo-bar."
     "filters", "array", "Array of functions to to run a parameter value through."